ezcatdb/molbiol_lung_corpus-guidelines/_event/Artificial_process.md

 order: 0
 ---

 This event describes 'Artificial processes', which are usually specific actions for experimental procedures/medical treatments.
-Thus, this event can affect entities.
+Thus, this event can affect entities and the other events.

 Analysis/assay names should be annotated as [Method cue](), which may suggest confirmation/speculation degree of events.